opendata-swiss/ogd-handbook-wiki/legal.md

-Title: Existing legal frameworks for data
+Title: Existing legal bases for data
 Category: Legal
 Tags:
 Date: 2015-1-1
 Slug: legal
 Authors:
-Summary:
+Summary: An overview of frameworks developed as part of the OGD Switzerland project.
 Lang: en
 Draft: yes

 What are the main legal frameworks that data publishers in Switzerland need to be aware of?
 What aspects and decision points do we need to be aware of when supporting Open Government Data?
-This chapter is an overview of the frameworks developed as part of the OGD Switzerland project.
+This chapter will help you make sense and tackle grey area in regards to your organization's data.

 ## References